sbb-design-systems/lyne-components/src/storybook/styles/list/readme.md

 | `sbb-list` | `list`     |

 The list styling can be applied to any ordered or unordered list.
-Nesting lists is also supported without redefining the css class.
+Nesting lists is also supported without redefining the CSS class.
 The list styling doesn't define any color itself but inherits it.

 ### Sass usage